yetanotherco/aligned_layer/README.md

 ### Full Registration in Anvil

-To register an operator in EigenLayer and AlignedLayer and deposit strategy tokens in EigenLayer with the default configuration, run:
+To register an operator in EigenLayer and Aligned and deposit strategy tokens in EigenLayer with the default configuration, run:

 ```bash
 make operator_full_registration
 ```

-To register an operator in EigenLayer and AlignedLayer and deposit strategy tokens in EigenLayer with a custom configuration, run:
+To register an operator in EigenLayer and Aligned and deposit strategy tokens in EigenLayer with a custom configuration, run:

 ```bash
 make operator_full_registration CONFIG_FILE=<path_to_config_file>